seefourr/diamondrails/README.md

 - Possibly outright buff default vanilla rail speed
 - Uphill/downhill/corners on the mod's rails
 - _I also need to slightly fix up the code as I messed up in the naming of the mod.
 It should be seefourr.diamond.rails and not diamond.rails.seefourr, as this results in "diamond" appearing first in the mod's files instead of "seefourr". :(.
 But it doesn't affect gameplay so this will probably stay on the backburner for a while._

+## Notes on Minecart Experimental Changes
+I've seen the recent snapshot and the experimental minecart changes and I hope at least the improvements to minecart movement, derailing and of course the speed changes make it into the base game.
+I  do intend to do either or both of the following:
+- look through the experimental datapack and yoink their code in some way
+- make future iterations of the mod use Mojang's form of rail code if possible and then implement the current mod's features as is.
+If I can I will try and make the mod's speeds customisable via gamerule